leotomassetti/AirBnB-Seatle-Analysis/README.md

 I chose Seattle Airbnb data, and have the following questions:

-•	What is the seasonal pattern of Airbnb in Seattle?
+- What is the seasonal pattern of Airbnb in Seattle?
-•	What are the most requested neighborhoods in Seattle?
+- What are the most requested neighborhoods in Seattle?
-•	What kinds of residences are popular?
+- What kinds of residences are most popular?
-•	What are the concepts hosts and guests are using to describe their residence and experiences?
+- What are the concepts hosts and guests are using to describe their residence and experiences?

 ## File Descriptions
 Data: